qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Nearest neighbour analysis
 --------------------------
 Performs nearest neighbor analysis for a point layer.
-Comparing the Z-Score with the normal distribution tells you how you data are distributed.
+Comparing the Z-Score with the normal distribution tells you how your data are distributed.

 A low Z-Score means that the chance that the data are distributed randomely are very unlikely while a high Z-Score means that it is very likely that your data